Week 2: Feb 2 - Feb 8, 2026

 • Create ordered, unordered, and description lists

-• Understand alt text and accessibility
+• Insert images with proper alt text and accessibility

 HTML Lists